Abingdon teen uses inheritance money to become Western wear entrepreneur

 Smith’s plan for the first year is to reinvest profits back into the operation of the store and not take any pay.

-Long-range goals are to expand the store’s inventory, offering more Western brands, like Cinch Jeans and Clothing, a company that’s at the forefront of the Western clothing industry.
+Long-range goals are to expand the store’s inventory, offering more Western brands like Cinch Jeans and Clothing, a company at the forefront of the Western clothing industry.

 “Western wear can be expensive, but I want to offer reasonable prices,” Smith said.